supernomad/quantum/docs/index.rst

 --------

 The high level features of ``quantum`` are simple:
+  * Thrives in a high latency and distributed infrastructure.
   * Gracefully handles and manages network partitions.
   * Transparently provides powerful network level plugins to augment traffic in real time.
   * Provides a single seamless fully authenticated and secured mesh network.
-  * Exposes powerful network metrics for all connected servers, down to which network queue transmitted/received the traffic.
+  * Exposes powerful network metrics for all connected servers, down to which network queue transmitted/received a packet.

 Delving Deeper
 ==============